Hamiltonian Monte Carlo (HMC)

 ✓ Strengths

-• Efficient exploration: Makes large, coherent moves instead of random walks
+• Efficient exploration: Generates coherent trajectories rather than diffusive random walks

 ✗ Limitations

-• Tuning parameters: Step size \(\epsilon\) and trajectory length \(L\) need tuning
+• Tuning required: Step size \(\epsilon\) and trajectory length \(L\) affect performance

-• Computational cost: Each iteration requires \(L\) gradient evaluations
+• Computational cost: Each trajectory requires \(L\) gradient evaluations

-• Still struggles with multimodality: Difficult to jump between well-separated modes
+• Mode transitions: Difficult to cross low-probability regions between well-separated modes

 When to use HMC:

-• High dimensions: Particularly valuable for \(d > 10\), where random-walk methods struggle
+• Moderate to high dimensions: Particularly effective for \(d > 10\) where random-walk methods fail

-• Modern variants: NUTS (No-U-Turn Sampler) in Stan/PyMC automatically tunes \(\epsilon\) and \(L\), making HMC much more practical
+• Practical implementations: NUTS (No-U-Turn Sampler) in Stan/PyMC automatically adapts step size and trajectory length, making HMC accessible without manual tuning

 Comparison: HMC vs. Metropolis–Hastings